A Parent’s Guide to Primary School Tutoring: Everything You Need to Know

 How a tutor is teaching your child is just as important as what they’re teaching them, and it’s always a good idea to make sure it’s up to the standard you expect.
 Find out how a primary school maths tutor from Matr can support your child to make excellent progress.

 Establish a good line of communication with the tutor

-One of the keys to a successful tutoring experience is a good relationship between the tutor and the client: you.
+One of the keys to a successful primary school tutoring experience is a good relationship between the tutor and the client: you.
 This is particularly important with younger children who can be a bit anxious about their tuition – much less so if you make sure it happens at your home.

-Not only do you want to ensure your child will be safe and happy during their sessions, you want to be kept in the loop with what’s happening.
+Not only do you want to ensure your child will be safe and happy during their lessons, you want to be kept in the loop with what’s happening.
 This is why Matr provides regular reports for all parents about the progress their child is making.

 How often do they communicate with you directly- either in person or through messaging systems?
 If you’re using a tutoring agency or online tutoring, make sure that they have a good support system – email, phone numbers etc. in case you have any issues.

 There’s a lot to cover, but don’t worry about feeling overwhelmed.
 Following these ideas will help you ensure you find the right tutor for your child.

 Tips to ensure a great tutoring experience for your primary school child

 Now that you’ve got your tutor sorted, it’s important to check in regularly and make the most of it!

 Here are four tips to help you keep a close eye on your child’s tutoring journey.